tomhea/os_zero/README.md

 - 80002010-8000203C: Check `put_regs_test_values, store_all_regs`.
 - 8000203C-80002058: Print the `tests_success` boolean, and finish.

-I'll have to have some kind of documentation + order of the "First code" section, as now the data their might get lost.
+I'll have to have some kind of documentation + order of the "First code" section, as now the data there might get lost.
 I want this `testos` to also define exactly how the "First code" shouls look like.

 My first idea is to have it "First code" to lie in addresses 80002000-80004000, and it will be responsible for setting up the tests and running them, and afterwords to jump to the assembler code in 0x80010000.